Abedoy/abedoy.github.io/README.md

+This is an ongoing project where I plan to put multiple games on a website.
+So far I've set up some pages and a whack a mole type of game.

+# If you want a similar basic template to start your own website, read below.
 # [Start Bootstrap](http://startbootstrap.com/) - [1 Col Portfolio](http://startbootstrap.com/template-overviews/1-col-portfolio/)

 [1 Col Portfolio](http://startbootstrap.com/template-overviews/1-col-portfolio/) is a one column portfolio template for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).